rayjanwilson/zed-dev/README.md

     -D OPENCV_EXTRA_MODULES_PATH=../../opencv_contrib/modules \
     -D BUILD_EXAMPLES=ON ..
   ```
-  - After running cmake , take a look at the “NVIDIA CUDA” section
+  - After running cmake , take a look at the “NVIDIA CUDA” section and verify it looks like this:
     ```bash
     --   NVIDIA CUDA
     --     Use CUFFT:                   YES